 - a.
-TfNSW will engage Independent Environmental Representatives (ERs) to undertake the following, along with any additional roles as required: - i.
-Review, provide comment on and endorse (where required) any relevant environmental documentation to verify it is prepared in accordance with relevant environmental legislation, planning approval conditions, Environment Protection Licences, relevant standards and this CEMF; - ii.
-Monitor and report on the implementation and performance of the above mentioned documentation and other relevant documentation; - iii.
-Provide independent guidance and advice to TfNSW and the Contractors in relation to environmental compliance issues and the interpretation of planning approval conditions; - iv.
-Be the principal point of advice for the DP&E in relation to all questions and complaints concerning the environmental performance of the project; - v.
-Ensure that environmental auditing is undertaken in accordance with all relevant project requirements; and - vi.
-Recommend reasonable steps, including 'stop works', to be taken to avoid or minimise adverse environmental impacts.
+TfNSW will engage Independent Environmental Representatives (ERs) to undertake the following, along with any additional roles as required: - Review, provide comment on and endorse (where required) any relevant environmental documentation to verify it is prepared in accordance with relevant environmental legislation, planning approval conditions, relevant standards and this CEMF. - Monitor and report on the implementation and performance of the above mentioned documentation and other relevant documentation. - Provide independent guidance and advice to TfNSW and the Contractors in relation to environmental compliance issues and the interpretation of planning approval conditions. - Be the principal point of advice for the DP&E in relation to all questions and complaints concerning the environmental performance of the project. - Ensure that environmental auditing is undertaken in accordance with all relevant project requirements. - Recommend reasonable steps, including 'stop works', to be taken to avoid or minimise adverse environmental impacts.